 His work ethic and horticultural knowledge keep us growing; and like my father, his confidence in me nudges me along even after all but 2 of our first batch of meat chickens were killed by fox.
 58 became 2 over night!
 Andy is in charge of the orchard and shares in animal husbandry duties involving food, water and protection; and gratefully he has mastered the art of trimming hooves.

-I would be remiss if I left out my companion and my guardian.
+I would be remiss if I left out my companion and our guardians.
 Buck is a shelter rescue red heeler mutt who alerts me to any visitor and pays tribute to his breed by mostly being at my heels everywhere, he is good company.
-Baxter is our young Maremma livestock guardian dog that was raised in a home for the first 5 months and is now fulfilling his breed’s intention.
-He weighs over 100 pounds, has a gentle nature and a bold bark when he perceives a threat to his chickens, ewes and lambs.
+Baxter is our Maremma livestock guardian dog that was raised in a home for the first 5 months and is now fulfilling his breed’s intention.
+He has a gentle nature and a bold bark when he perceives a threat to his chickens, ewes and lambs.
 Baxter is proving to be an excellent deterrent to predation; he was joined in his duties by Finca, a Great Pyrenees puppy that came to the farm in the summer of 2013.
 Today Finca is bigger than Baxter and they make a great team.

 My family moved to western Shelby County in 1979 when I was ten years old.
 My father’s desire was to develop a horticultural experience that emphasized ornamental and edible plantings; today my husband Andy and I continue to care for his legacy while we reshape the focus of Swallow Rail Farm.
 Daddy named the farm after the barn swallows and the two railroads that flank each end of Conner Station and the two remain true.
 Today, we want a small working farm that can enrich our lives, the animals we raise and the customers we hope to serve.
 Along with other growing partners in Kentucky agriculture we can experience a farm to table relationship that means fresher food for you and a new model for Community Supported Agriculture that allows for unilateral support.
 Connecting the farm directly to the consumer is the goal here.
 My farm experience allows me to participate in the very thing I enjoy advocating and communicating through teaching, lectures, workshops and writing: our local farm economy from Lexington to Louisville and beyond does exists so please support it.
 We have Kentucky grazed lamb, poultry, eggs and fruit just outside of Metro Louisville.